What happens when we receive your concern?

 - the seriousness of the concern

-- whether there is likely to be any evidence to support the concern
+- if there is likely to be any evidence to support the concern

-- whether the incident is isolated or repeated
+- if the incident is isolated or repeated

-- whether there has been a breach of established standards or guidance
+- if there has been a breach of established standards or guidance

 - what action has been taken already to address the concern, including whether the social worker has taken any remediation steps